isabella232/dynamic-media-classic.en-1/help/linking-image-set-web-page.md

 The most common way to deploy Image Sets is to place a link (via a navigation icon) on your web page.
 When clicked, the link launches a dynamic page (JSP) that displays the Image Set in a pop-up zoom window.
 The zoom link opens a pop-up window that contains the actual zoom feature.

-For additional details and code samples, see [Embedding HTML5 Zoom Viewer in the Viewers Reference Guide](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/c_html5_20_zoom_viewer_about.html).
+For additional details and code samples, see [Embedding HTML5 Zoom Viewer in the Adobe Viewers Reference Guide](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/c_html5_20_zoom_viewer_about.html).

 ## Copying the embed code of an Image Set viewer {#copying-the-embed-code-of-an-image-set-viewer}